-But the court rejects the motion—because even if the officers were lying about having reason to believe that Giovanni had been in a fight, they still had grounds to search him, since he was obviously a minor and was out after curfew.28
+The court rejects, though, rejects the motion because, even if the officers were lying about having reason to believe that Giovanni had been in a fight, they still had grounds to search him, since he was obviously a minor and was out after curfew.

-During this hearing, the judge evaluates whether or not the information in the officer's personnel files is relevant to your defense claims.
-Only information that the judge determines is relevant will be disclosed to you.30
+During the “in camera” hearing, the judge evaluates whether or not the information in the officer's personnel files is relevant to the defendant's defense.
+Only information that the judge determines is relevant will be disclosed to the defendant.12

 There are certain types of information that the judge cannot disclose to the defendant who files a Pitchess motion.
 These are: